-Next time you have a patient like this walk through your door, try this protocol:
+Next time you have a patient like this walk through your door, try this:

 - Make a custom tray with a reservoir just on the darker tooth and remove the facial aspect on the adjacent teeth so that they don’t whiten.

 - Use Opalescence PF 20% overnight until it whitens (ideally this will only take a week or so!).

-- If you see that the tooth is not bleaching, then you can increase the concentration of your bleach to Opalescence PF 35% for one week overnight.
+- If you see that the tooth isn’t bleaching, then you can increase the concentration of your bleach to Opalescence PF 35% for one week (to be used overnight).

-I don’t have a follow-up on this case, because her general dentist is doing the treatment (I will definitely get a follow up posted as soon as I can).
+I don’t have a follow-up on this case, because her general dentist is doing the treatment.
 But that brings up a great point: I get these cases referred to me all the time, and the truth is, this is a general dentist’s case.
 You know what that means?
-This is something you can do it!
+This is something you can do!

-Why?
-Because it’s either a veneer or external bleaching.
-So there is no need to refer this patient out.
+There is no need to refer this patient out because it’s either a veneer or external bleaching.
 If you get good at your testing and diagnosis (join E-School for help on that!), then this is something that you can 100% completely handle in your practice.

-How do you feel about taking it on?
-Let me know in the comments.
+How do you feel about taking that on?

 And how do you manage the applications of internal and external bleaching of teeth in your practice?